PaulKinlan/paul.kinlan.me/content/en/2022-07-05-the-off-by-default-web.markdown

 Urgh.

-The web is too far along to move to an off-by-default model for permissions, so we will always probably have to manage it ourselves.
-Specifically, when a new API is introduced on the web *you* as a developer **have to disable it**.
-We know from our surveys that developers can't keep up with the additions to the Web Platform, so I believe we should look a little harder into how we manage permissions especially we want a world where a browser update doesn't accidentally enable a new primitive that the developer has not yet reasoned about if they want to enable.
+The web is too far along to move to an off-by-default model for permissions, so we will always probably have to manage it ourselves which opens up a big issue: when a new API is introduced on the web *you* as a developer **have to disable it**.

+The proactiveness needed to keep the permissions restrictions up to date is an issue.
+We know from our Developer Surveys that developers can't keep up with the changes to the Web Platform, so I believe we should look a little harder into how we manage permissions especially we want a world where a browser update doesn't accidentally enable a new primitive that the developer has not yet reasoned about if they want to enable.

-It does feel like there could be some improvements to the declarative model for permission, for example a simple shortcut for a 'deny-all' such as
+It does feel like there is room for improvements to the declarative model for permission, for example a simple shortcut for a 'deny-all' such as
 `permissions-policy: all=()` or `permissions-policy: ()` would make this a lot easier to reason.

+In lieu of a specification change, build tooling might be able to help set up the default policies.
+Recommended best-practice guidance might help along with warnings in introspection software like Lighthouse.

 Intentionality is important.
 I think there is a case for sites to disable all access to APIs by default and selectively turn features on if it's needed for the site to function, but it would require a massive shift in how we think about building web sites.

+I'd love to learn about what you think in this space, so please leave a comment below.

 ---

+While I've got my head up in the clouds, I did always like the idea that because a developer can declare what features are needed at the start of a request the browser might be able to use that information to decide not to active certain subsystem for the page in memory.
+'Oh the user disabled USB, don't load that part of Chrome...' - But unfortunately I don't know enough about the internals of browsers.

+---
+### Queries used

-### Sites setting feature-policy or permissions-policy header on mobile
+#### Sites setting feature-policy or permissions-policy header on mobile
 ```
 SELECT
   count(distinct url)